0x106/mosaic/README.md

 **Why is this interesting?**

 We make it easier to find, access, and experience AR content.
 Currently, any application has to be distributed as a standalone package, that users must download individually, and then open whenever they want to use it.
-We believe that AR is more like the web.
+We believe that AR is more like the web, where you can quickly jump between webpages, watch videos, talk to your friends, and create content - all without leaving the browser.

 Imagine a developer has created a Wall-E robot, that rolls around and collects piles of virtual rubbish.
 With Atlas, this can be released as a native iOS app, and also distributed through our network of participating apps.
-Anyone who uses the Wall-E app can also access the AR content through Atlas in any _other_ app, and won't have to switch between apps all the time.
+Anyone who uses the Wall-E app can also access the AR content through Atlas in any _other_ app, without having to switch between apps all the time.

 **How do I host content?**